Connie Lee, Psy.D. – President and CEO

 Darla is a clinical psychologist and the head coach and “chief cook and bottle washer” for an adaptive track and field team she founded 8 years ago.
 She serves on the board for Adaptive Track and Field USA and for Dralla.
 Darla and her two children have been diagnosed with a mutation of the CCM2 gene.
 She has been a member of Angioma Alliance since 2005 and has volunteered as a Peer Support Mentor for Angioma Alliance, supporting families of newly diagnosed children.
 You can reach Darla at email@example.com.

-Lindsay Ramirez – Community Engagement and Fundraising Specialist – West
+Lindsay Ramirez, MA – Community Engagement and Fundraising Specialist – West

-Lindsay has been involved with Angioma Alliance the past three years as Co-Chair of the Orange County walk and founding Chair of the Southern California Community Alliance.
+Before joining Angioma Alliance, Lindsay was been involved with Angioma Alliance as the Co-Chair of the Orange County walk and founding Chair of the Southern California Community Alliance.
 Previously, she was a certified athletic trainer with 12 years of health and medical experience, as well as an educator of sports medicine and advisor for the Sports Medicine Program.
 Lindsay has an affected husband and son.
-You can reach Lindsay at email@example.com.
+You can reach Lindsay at firstname.lastname@example.org.